-The research on the importance of letter recognition led CEI in 2006 to invest the resources to embed its supplemental Letter Recognition program into ELS for the 2007-08 release.
-Interestingly, this new feature has been much applauded not only by primary grade teachers, but also by those running dyslexia programs and by those serving ELLs since many second-language learners of all ages do not know the English alphabet.
+The research on the importance of letter recognition led CEI to invest the resources to embed its supplemental Letter Recognition program into ELS.
+Interestingly, this feature has been much applauded not only by primary grade teachers, but also by those running dyslexia programs and by those serving ELLs since many second-language learners of all ages do not know the English alphabet.